-Mrs. Rosenberg’s public school teachers were the Alice and Martin Glasco.
+Mrs. Rosenberg’s public school orchestra teachers were Alice and Martin Glasco.
 She now has the pleasure of calling them colleagues as they both still teach in the Western Branch Orchestra programs and Mrs. Rosenberg now proudly carries on their tradition of excellence.
-Her private teachers included Linda Althoff, retired violist of the Virginia Symphony Orchestra; Dr. Jeffery Showell, former viola professor and director of the James Madison University School of Music; and Ramon Scavelli, retired violist of the National Symphony Orchestra based in Washington, D.C.
+Her private teachers were Linda Althoff, (now retired) violist with the Virginia Symphony Orchestra; Dr. Jeffrey Showell, (now retired) viola professor and director of the James Madison University School of Music; and Ramon Scavelli, (now retired) violist with the National Symphony Orchestra based in Washington, D.C.

 Mrs. Rosenberg is entering her 12th year of teaching.
 Prior to teaching in Chesapeake, Mrs. Rosenberg taught fourth through sixth grade orchestra in the Fairfax County Public Schools.
 In addition to teaching, she also enjoys performing.
 While in Northern Virginia, she was a violist in the Manassas Symphony Orchestra.
 Mrs. Rosenberg began teaching at Jolliff Middle School in 2011.
-Under her direction, the eighth grade orchestra has earned excellent and superior ratings at the Virginia Band and Orchestra Directors Association District Orchestra Assessment.
 She is also a violist in Symphonicity: The Symphony Orchestra of Virginia Beach.
 She maintains a small private lesson studio out of her home.

 Mrs. Rosenberg resides with her husband Jason, son Judah, daughter Zahava, and cat Zoe, in the Ghent section of Norfolk.